Fade BG Image

 "Yo.
 Nice to meet ya, I suppose?"

-Hearing the thick voice that sounded like it had been run through a voice changer, Setsuna reacted with a start.
+Hearing the raspy voice that sounded like it had been run through a voice changer, Setsuna jolted in surprise.

 "The Golem talked!?"